klane/jekyllnb/README.md

 ## Usage

 JekyllNB is a Jupyter app just like `nbconvert`.
 Call it with `jupyter jekyllnb`.
-The preprocessor reads metadata from your notebook to populate the Jekyll header.
+The preprocessor reads metadata from your notebook to populate the Jekyll front matter.
 Add a `jekyll` section to your notebook metadata similar to:

 ```json